vagrant-libvirt/vagrant-libvirt/README.md

 the compatibility issues, though you may need to extend the image for your own needs should you make use of additional plugins.

+Note the default image contains the full toolchain required to build and install vagrant-libvirt and it's dependencies.
+There is also a smaller image published with the `-slim` suffix if you just need vagrant-libvirt and don't need to install any additional plugins for your environment.

 To get the image:
 ```bash
 docker pull vagrantlibvirt/vagrant-libvirt:latest